 From 2006 to 2015, overall traffic fatalities decreased by almost 18 percent—but pedestrian fatalities increased by 12 percent.

 Without a doubt, cars injure pedestrians.
 If you or someone you care about was injured in a Houston pedestrian accident, you need an experienced Houston, Texas, pedestrian accident lawyer.
-The legal team at Stewart J. Guss, Attorney at Law, understands how devastating pedestrian accidents often are, and we’re here to help.
+The legal team at Stewart J. Guss, Injury Accident Lawyers, understands how devastating pedestrian accidents often are, and we’re here to help.